Does the IRS really investigate?

 Statistically speaking, the chances of any given taxpayer being charged with criminal tax fraud or evasion by the IRS are minimal.
 The IRS initiates criminal investigations against fewer than 2 percent of all American taxpayers.
 Of that number, only about 20 percent face criminal tax charges or fines.

-READ ALSO: Is it good to open IRA account?
+READ ALSO: Is Perl good for GUI?

 How likely is an IRS audit?